DevCycleHQ/devcycle-docs/docs/platform/feature-flags/stale-feature-notifications.md

 Click the `Details` button on the notification.
 This will take you to the Status section of the Feature page, where you will find the specific reason for the Feature's staleness.

-To snooze a notification for a Feature, cclick on the `Snooze` button and select a timeframe in which you'd like to pause staleness checks for this Feature.
+To snooze a notification for a Feature, click on the `Snooze` button and select a timeframe in which you'd like to pause staleness checks for this Feature.
 After the time has elapsed, the Feature will be checked for staleness again.

 ![image of snooze](/nov-2024-stale-feat-snooze.png)